Last Updated on January 1, 2023

 This mix will be a small, red, and cream-colored dog, well suited to various environments.

 They’re excellent for families due to their loving, eager-to-please nature.
 Very protective of their humans and fiercely loyal, they also make good watchdogs.

 Just keep a close eye on them around smaller pets and other dogs, as they tend to chase and hunt other creatures.

 3. German Shepherd Shiba Inu mix (AKA Shepherd Inu)

 The Shiba Inu German Shepherd mix is a bold, confident dog that’s also very territorial.
 They make excellent, loyal guard dogs but need proper training to avoid any aggressive behavioral traits.

-As a large dog with a high energy level and a tendency to hunt and chase, they also can be a handful when exercising.
-And if you leave this dog alone for too long, they will become bored and destructive.
+As large dogs with a high energy level and a tendency to hunt and chase, they also can be a handful when exercising.
+And if you leave this dog alone for too long, it will become bored and destructive.

 Other things to be wary of with the German Inu are the tendency to shed a lot and develop joint problems such as hip dysplasia and patellar luxation, with both parent breeds being particularly susceptible to these diseases.

 These health issues can shorten your dog’s life expectancy, causing pain in the hips, kneecaps, joints, and difficulty moving.